Free UPS Ground Shipping on orders over $299

 Jan 20, 2021

-Deadbolts comprise various parts, including a lock cylinder, pins, springs, faceplates, screws, an anti-drill ball bearing, bolt hub, thumb turn, and other parts.
-All these parts work together to provide one of the most reliable keyed entry locking solutions available today.
-While there are different deadbolt brands in the market, Schlage is one of the most established.
+There are different parts of a deadbolt lock, including a lock cylinder, pins, springs, faceplates, screws, an anti-drill ball bearing, bolt hub, thumb turn, and other parts.
+All these parts work together to provide one of the most reliable keyed entry-locking solutions available today.
+While different deadbolt brands exist in the market, Schlage is one of the most established.
 Schlage deadbolts are a favorite for many businesses and homes.

-Maybe you already have a single cylinder or double cylinder deadbolts on your front or back entry doors.
-While it’s essential to know the different Schlage deadbolt parts when installing your locks, you should also know how to make repairs.
+You may already have a single-cylinder or double-cylinder deadbolt on your front or back entry doors.
+While knowing the different Schlage deadbolt parts when installing your locks is essential, you should also know how to repair and learn about the different parts needed for common Schlage deadbolt installation problems.
 To ensure your deadbolts last for years, you should know what parts can break, wear out, or need replacement.

 Here’s a short guide on the common deadbolt parts and repairs you may need: